 After 20 years of practicing as a clinical psychologist, I still struggle with managing my stress at times.
 However, in observing my own life and the lives of many clients I serve, I have identified seven major factors that affect stress: Body, Emotions, Space, Money, Attitude, Relationships, Time (BE SMART).

-Seven Tips to BE SMART about Easing Stress
+BE SMART about Easing Stress

 Although those tantalizing brownies and gooey pizzas offer the illusion of easing stress, they merely provide a temporary distraction and the additional stress of extra pounds.
 Strive to eat 80% good stuff and 20% fun stuff.
-This will minimize feelings of deprivation and keep you reasonably healthy.
+This guideline will minimize feelings of deprivation and keep you reasonably healthy.
 When pressed for time, find mini exercises like dancing to a favorite song until you can get to the gym for a workout followed by a rest in a heavenly whirlpool.

-2. Honor your EMOTIONS because they serve a purpose.
+Your emotions serve a purpose.
 Feel them fully and understand what they mean.
-Often, they are telling me that something is awry in your life.
-Addressing these underlying issues will ease allow for easier release of unsettling emotions.
+Often, they indicate that something is awry in your life.
+Addressing these underlying issues will allow for easier release of unsettling emotions.

-3. Declutter your SPACE and create a special place to relax.
-When possible, use space efficiently with creative use of bins, boxes and wall shelves.
+Instead, create a special place to relax.
+When possible, use space efficiently with the creative use of bins, boxes, and wall shelves.
 Remember tip #7 for cleaning up that clutter.

-5. Develop a better ATTITUDE by focusing more on what is in your control and what is going well in your life.
+Focus on what is in your control and what is going well in your life.
 When you find yourself ruminating about problems, ask, “What can I do to solve the problem?”
-After making a sincere effort to find solutions to problems, focus on letting it go by redirecting your attention to things that make me laugh or smile, like the blog, Pet Ways to Ease Stress.
+After making a sincere effort to find solutions to problems, focus on letting it go by redirecting your attention to things that make me laugh or smile.

-7. Use TIME well by avoiding procrastination.
+Start by minimizing procrastination.
 When you have a dreaded task, like mountains of clinical paperwork, pursue the task for five minutes.
-If you can’t stand it any longer, stop and try again the next day.
+If you can’t stand it any longer, stop and try again.
 Eventually, you will get into my zone to get the task done.